arackaf/micro-graphql-react/readme.md

 }
 ```

 The `query` decorator is passed a `client` instance, and a function mapping the component's props to an object with a `query` string, and an optional `variables` object.
-When the component mounts, this query will be executed.
-When the component updates, the function will re-run with the new props, and the query will re-run **if** a new `query` value, or a variables object with different values are returned.
+When the component first mounts, this query will be executed.
+When the component updates, the function will re-run with the new props, and the query will re-fetch **if** a new `query` value, or a variables object with different values are returned.

 ### props passed to your component

-`loading` fetch is executing for your query
+`loading` Fetch is executing for your query
-`loading` fetch has finished executing for your query
+`loading` Fetch has finished executing for your query
-`data` if the last fetch finished successfully, this will contain the data returned
+`data` If the last fetch finished successfully, this will contain the data returned, else null
-`error` if the last fetch did not finish successfully, this will contain the errors that were returned
+`error` If the last fetch did not finish successfully, this will contain the errors that were returned, else null
-`reload` a function you can call to manually re-run the current query
+`reload` A function you can call to manually re-fetch the current query

+### Rendering multiple instances of a `@query` component

+If you render multiple instances of a component decorated with `@query` then each subseuqent instance will keep track of its own current query; this means they will always fire a network request on mount, even if their query values happen to match the original instance's current query values.
+The end result will be correct, though not ideal.
+Slightly more robust caching is planned, but if this is an important requirement for you, then by all means use Apollo, or Ken Wheeler's [urql](https://www.npmjs.com/package/urql).
+But again, using a Service Worker to cache queries is an under-explored pattern, and may very well be good enough for your use case.

 ## Mutations